Parallel Computing for Data Science Fall 2024 (EN 601.420/620)

 • Distributed actor programming: ray

-This year we are deploying an e-book that is a complete description of everything that you are expected to know during the class.
+The course has an e-book that is a complete description of everything that you are expected to know during the class.
 The book will link to external sources that you will be expected to read, use and understand.
 This will be explicit.

 Comments on the 2022 Edition